stavross/k2/Setting-up-your-own-microscope-with-the-microscope-plug-ins.md

 * Once the software works, use the build feature of the project to produce an LLB with the production version of the software.
 Place into a subdirectory under Program Files (x86).
 Make this read-only so that non-administrator users don't inadvertently modify it.

 * Share your work with other labs by committing the changes in your repository and syncing to Github.
-Before you do this add an appropriate copyright/license text to the block diagram of each orignial VI you created.
+Before you do this add an appropriate copyright/license text to the block diagram of each original VI you created.
 For modified versions of Glimpse VIs, simply add your copyright text to the notice that is already there.
-See See http://www.gnu.org/licenses/gpl-howto.html  Please let me know if you have done this; I will add links to other labs' Glimpse software repositories at the bottom of this page.
+See See http://www.gnu.org/licenses/gpl-howto.html

+* If you let me know about your repository I will post a link on this wiki page to bring it to the attention of other labs who might want to make use of your work.